t0mg/pd-camera/README.md

 This project is
 - not affiliated with nor endorsed by [Panic Inc.](https://panic.com/),
 - highly experimental,
-- hacky in
-  - every
-  - possible
+- very hacky,
-  - way.
+   - oh so hacky.

 While I crashed my own Playdate countless times working on this, and it has survived so far, I cannot be held responsible for any damage, data loss, bad selfie, pandemic, etc. that might occur to you while playing with this project.
 Use this at your own risk.
 Thanks ❤️.